-Bydureon BCise vs Mounjaro
+Bydureon vs Mounjaro

 exenatide extended-release (GLP-1 receptor agonist) vs tirzepatide (Dual GIP and GLP-1 receptor agonist) — a complete side-by-side comparison.